Day Time Visit to the Ashram

 We welcome visitors to the Ashram and Temple of the Divine Mother (also known as the Lakshmi Temple) every day during daylight hours.
 You may join us for ceremonies, meditate or pray in the temple, join in the karma yoga, visit our Maha Lakshmi Gift Shop, or join us for a meal around 12:30pm.
 If you are a group, advanced notice is advisable particularly if you would like a tour or a meal.
 Many people bring offerings to the temple.
 In keeping with our commitment to honor Mother Earth, Bhuveneshwari, we ask that you consider bringing organically grown fruits, dairy products, and grains.
 We also have plenty of plates, cups, and silverware for you to use; so please refrain from bringing disposable dishware (particularly styrofoam).
 Honoring our Vedic tradition, we also request that you do not bring food containing onions or garlic.

-Prior to an over night visit to the Haidkhandi Universal Ashram of Babaji please call ahead of time to let us know about your intention to visit and plan to arrive by 4pm so that we can orientate you and get you settled before evening aarati which is at 6pm.
+Prior to an over night visit to the Haidkhandi Universal Ashram of Babaji please call ahead of time to let us know about your intention to visit and to see if there is availability.
+You must arrive by 4pm so that we can orientate you, get you settled before evening aarati, and give the staff time to bath and prepare for aarati, which is at 6pm.
+Families should plan on bringing dinner already prepared as we do not cook after aarati, we simply warm up leftovers from lunch.
+(Please inform us ahead of time if you need us to have extra dinner prepared for you.)
 We will give you directions to Crestone and advise you about accommodation availabliity.
 This is a simple Ashram devoted to the Mahavatar Babaji and the Divine Mother.
 Since it is Babaji's home, we feel that all of us are here to tend and maintain the Ashram in accordance to His teachings.
 It is in this spirit that we attempt to continually enhance the beauty of the Ashram.
 The earthship shown on the left houses the communal kitchen area, the Maha Lakshmi Shop, and office.
 The photo on the right shows the beautiful 1,000 sq. ft. greenhouse where we grow organic vegetables and flowers.
 Both are passive solar structures.

-Bring these items to be better prepared: ceremonial clothes (women are asked to wear long dress slacks, skirts, sari or punjabis to aarati and men should wear long pants or lunghis), work clothes for karma yoga, sleeping bag or bedding (if possible), towels, sneakers or hiking shoes, some type of sandals or slip-on shoes, flashlight, sunscreen and insect repellent (for summer) and toiletries.
+Bring these items: sheets or sleeping bag and towels, (not required if you are flying), ceremonial clothes (women are asked to wear long dress slacks, skirts, sari or punjabis to aarati and men should wear long dress pants or lunghis), work clothes for karma yoga, sneakers or hiking shoes, some type of sandals or slip-on shoes, flashlight, sunscreen and insect repellent (for summer) and toiletries.
 Also, it is recommended that you bring an international calling card if you need to make international phone calls as cell phone reception is not reliable here (Verizon is pretty good).
-The phone here is for ashram business use first, but personal phone calls can be made anywhere domaestically for free.
+The phone here is for ashram business use first, but personal domestic phone calls can be made anywhere for free.
 So please respect this and ask to use the phone during off-business hours.
 For more details on any of the above please contact us.

 Accommodations: There are five rooms in our lovely, earth-friendly dormitory pictured on the left.
-The larger room sleeps up to ten people and the four smaller rooms are adequate for between two and four people.
+The larger room sleeps up to eight people and the four smaller rooms are adequate for between two and four people.
 There is also on-the-floor sleeping space in the yurt (on the right) and some camping space is also available but you must bring your own tent.
-To cover the cost of food and lodging, we suggest a donation of $27.00/night per person, $135.00/week or $324.00/month.
-(A private room is $45 per night.)
+To cover the cost of food and lodging, we suggest a donation of $36.00/night per person, $180.00/week or $450.00/month.
+(A private room is $63 per night.)
 There is no cost for children.
 Anyone wishing to stay for longer periods of time or who has intentions of being a resident should contact us directly.

 Karma Yoga: A requirement of being at the Ashram is that everyone here WORKS everyday!
 Karma yoga is selfless action devoted to the Divine while repeating the name of God.
 Not being attached to the results of the work is also key.
 This is one of the strongest teachings of Babaji and our main spiritual practice.
 This simple practice can lead to tremendous insights and realizations within ourselves.
 Karma yoga is a minimum of six hours per day, although sometimes during celebration periods this changes.
 We have a "karma yoga meeting" each morning after Aarati to plan the activities and work that needs to be done that day.
 Babaji said, “Work is worship.”